lyr86/lyr86.github.io/_pages/about.md

 ## A short introduction

-!!!!!!!!!!
-I am Meihao Fan (范梅浩 in Chinese), currently a Phd student in the School of Information, Renmin University of China (RUC).
+I am Yuru Liang (范梅浩 in Chinese), currently a Phd student in the School of Information, Renmin University of China (RUC).
 I am a member of [DEKE Lab](http://deke.ruc.edu.cn/)  of Renmin University of China and under the supervision of Prof. [Ju Fan](http://iir.ruc.edu.cn/~fanj/).
 Before that, I completed my B.S. in 2023 at the Chongqing Jiaotong University.

 My research interest is on AI4DB, with a special focus on developing deep learning algorithms and systems for Data Preparation.
 Currently, I was working on enhancing the ability of table understanding for LLMs.